jaysharma03/FUTURE_DS_03/README.md

 # 📊 Marketing Funnel & Conversion Performance Analysis

 ## 📌 Project Overview
-This project provides a data-driven analysis of marketing campaigns by tracking the full funnel from impressions to revenue.
-It helps identify high-performing channels, optimize spend, and improve conversion efficiency.
+This project focuses on analyzing digital marketing performance using funnel metrics such as clicks, conversions, and revenue.
+The goal is to evaluate campaign effectiveness, optimize marketing spend, and identify high-performing channels and regions.

 ---